Premiership of Narendra Modi: Democratic backsliding

 Countries autocratising (red) or democratising (blue) substantially and significantly (2010–2020) according to the V-Dem Institute; the remainder are substantially unchanged.

 Democratic backsliding refers to a political process in which a democratic system increasingly deteriorates into an autocratic regime.
 This transition is characterised by the erosion of democratic norms, the suppression of mechanisms that constrain the exercise of political power, and the centralisation of authority.
 Since Modi came to power in 2014, various studies conducted by non-governmental organisations, have confirmed the persistent decline in democracy indexes in that now India is widely considered to be gradually moving towards an "electoral autocracy".
 This is credibly supported by the Swedish organisation International Institute for Democracy and Electoral Assistance categorising India as an "electoral autocracy" in March 2021.
 This democratic backsliding has been driven primarily by Modi and the Hindu nationalist BJP.
 Akhilesh Pillalamarri of the Diplomat has argued that the "cultural and social trends [in India today] are not necessarily evidence of democratic backsliding, but are rather evidence of social norms in India that are illiberal toward speech, individual expression, and criticism."

+In 2023, the Modi administration issued a notification constituting a high-level committee on One Nation, One Election, a proposal aimed to synchronise all elections in the country either on a single day or within a specific time frame.
+In September 2024, the bill for One Nation, One Election was approved by the Modi Cabinet.
+The government also passed the One Hundred and Sixth Amendment of the Constitution of India, which sought to allocate 33 percent of the seats in the directly elected Lok Sabha, state legislative assemblies and Delhi legislative assembly for women.
+However, in April 2026, an amendment did not pass due to concerns from opposition parties about the timing of its implementation and the proposed delimitation process.Although his party won west bengal with a special majority winning 208 out of 294 seats as well as retained Assam in 2026 after the failed delimitation attempt.